-Traditions within the Nordic Choir include holding hands during all performances, the sapphire blue velvet robes, and singing Pavel Chesnokov's O Lord God as the signature benedictory since 1948.
+Longstanding traditions within the Nordic Choir include holding hands during performances, wearing sapphire blue velvet robes, and, since 1948, singing Pavel Chesnokov's O Lord God as the signature benedictory.

-Nordic Choir appears on the Christmas at Luther albums each year as well:
+Nordic Choir also appears on Christmas at Luther recordings: